Google and Microsoft chatbots are fabricating Super Bowl statistics - ExBulletin

 Copilot leverages a GenAI model similar, if not identical, to the model behind OpenAI's ChatGPT (GPT-4).
 But in my testing, ChatGPT was reluctant to make the same mistake.

-It's all pretty ridiculous – and given that this reporter was unable to reproduce Gemini's reaction in the Reddit thread, perhaps it may have been resolved by now.
+It's all pretty ridiculous – and given that this reporter wasn't able to reproduce Gemini's reaction in the Reddit thread, it's probably been resolved by now.
 (I'd be shocked if Microsoft wasn't working on a fix as well.)
-But this also shows the major limitations of his GenAI today, and the dangers of trusting it too much.
-Masu.
+But this also points to the major limitations of his GenAI today, and the dangers of trusting it too much.
+It also shows gender.

 GenAI models have no real intelligence.
 By feeding it a large number of examples, typically sourced from the public web, an AI model learns the likelihood that data (such as text) occurs based on patterns that include the context of the surrounding data.